Superskyyy/skywalking-python/docs/en/setup/CLI.md

 agent.start()
 ```

-Now the SkyWalking Python agent implements a command-line interface that can be utilized to attach the agent to your
+The SkyWalking Python agent implements a command-line interface that can be utilized to attach the agent to your
 awesome applications during deployment **without changing any application code**,
 just like the [SkyWalking Java Agent](https://github.com/apache/skywalking-java).

+> The following feature is added in v1.0.0 as experimental flag, so you need to specify the -p flag to `sw-python run -p`.
+> In the future, this flag will be removed and agent will automatically enable prefork/fork support in a more comprehensive manner.

 Especially with the new automatic postfork injection feature, you no longer have to worry about threading and forking incompatibility.